qdrant/landing_page/qdrant-landing/content/documentation/tutorials/customer-support-cohere-airbyte.md

 The know-how of the customer support team is usually a proprietary knowledge base that is not available to the public.
 You never want this data to leave your infrastructure.
 However, you can still leverage the power of AI to automate the responses, thanks to private deployments of the state-of-the-art tools.
-Cohere’s powerful models [might be deployed to Oracle Cloud](https://cohere.com/deployment-options/oracle) and used together with Qdrant Hybrid Cloud to build a fully private customer support system.
+Cohere’s powerful models [might be deployed to AWS](https://cohere.com/deployment-options/aws) and used together with Qdrant Hybrid Cloud to build a fully private customer support system.
 One missing piece is the data synchronization, and this is where [Airbyte](https://airbyte.com/) comes into play.

-[//]: # (TODO: add a link to the corresponding Qdrant Hybrid Cloud documentation: deployment on OCI)
+[//]: # (TODO: add a link to the corresponding Qdrant Hybrid Cloud documentation: deployment on AWS)

 TODO: add a diagram presenting all the components